 34. All other uses of the terms "gross" and "net" tend to be legacies or acting as a short-hand description, for example, net acquisitions represent acquisitions less disposals or net exports represents exports less imports.
 Annex III shows such examples (not an exhaustive list) using the "gross" and "net" terms, their full description split by broad type, terminology, conceptual and arithmetic.
 Using gross and net with different meanings tends to confuse users.
-To foster a more harmonized use, it should be considered that for the aggregates of the current and capital accounts of the SNA and BOP the gross-net difference only refers to the inclusion or exclusion of consumption of fixed capital.
+To foster a more harmonised use, it should be considered that for the aggregates of the current and capital accounts of the SNA and BOP the gross-net difference only refers to the inclusion or exclusion of consumption of fixed capital.
 This implies for cases where "net" aggregates have a different meaning a replacing term is needed (e.g., for net insurance premiums, net social contributions or net exports of goods and services).

 35. In recent years, there has been a growing user interest in the "net" aggregates.
 In some respects, the "net" aggregates are more important than the "gross" counterparts for the environmental accounts and sustainability considerations.
 The "net" aggregates are conceptually preferred as they are more reflective of the actual costs borne in production.
-However, the measurement challenges mentioned earlier also make it difficult to arrive at comparable aggregates across countries.
+However, the measurement challenges mentioned earlier also make it difficult to arrive at comparable aggregates across countries.14

 36. There is a need for the updated SNA to give more prominence to the "net" aggregates.
-For example, referring to the "net" aggregates (e.g., net domestic product) in the sequence of economic accounts (as in the attachment) as well as recognizing the treatment of depletion of natural resources.
-There should be work done to help countries to improve the measurement of CFC and the estimates of capital stock.
+For example, referring to the "net" aggregates (e.g., net domestic product) in the sequence of economic accounts (as in the attachment) as well as recognising the treatment of depletion of natural resources.